 Timesheet Reports and Gadgets:

-This gadget enables you to track time spent on Projects and Epics broken down by days, users or issue statuses.
+This gadget enables you to track time spent on Projects and Epics broken down by days, users, and issue statuses.
+You can build reports based on filters and projects and you can group and categorize by any Jira field.

-This can provide you with powerful insights into exactly how time is being spent.
+This can provide you with powerful insights into exactly how time is being spent and how projects are progressing.
+What’s more, you can see how work is progressing against estimates.

-The Gauge Gadget provides several gauges to help you visualize how many issues sit within a specific filter.
+The Gauge Gadget provides a range of meters to help you visualize how many issues sit within specific filters.

-You can view this with a horseshoe gauge, a water gauge, or with a counter.
+The app provides a horseshoe gauge, a water gauge, and a counter.

-This helps you get a sense of exactly what’s happening at a glance.
+This helps you get a sense of exactly what’s happening at a glance, which is exactly what dashboard apps are meant to do.

 Custom Charts for Jira Reports: